c-hall7/PortfolioProjects/Online Retail Transactions Analysis SQL Portfolio Project/README.md

 - Large bulk-order returns created significant outliers that may distort product-level return analysis.
 - The dataset does not include product categories, profit margins, or operational fulfilment data.
 - Return transactions may include operational adjustments in addition to true customer-driven returns.
-- The analysis represents gross sales activity rather than full accounting-level net sales reconciliation.
+- IMPORTANT: The analysis represents gross sales activity rather than full accounting-level net sales reconciliation due to these limitations.